ksamuk/pixy/docs/quickstart/quickstart.rst

     pixy is currently only available for Linux and macOS systems.

-1. Generate a VCF with Invariant Sites
+1. Generate a VCF with Invariant Sites and perform any pre-filtering
 ======
-If you did not already generate an 'allsites' VCF (VCF with invariant sites), see the guide here: https://pixy.readthedocs.io/en/latest/invar/allsitesQuickstart.html
+If you did not already generate an 'allsites' VCF (VCF with invariant sites), see the guide here: https://pixy.readthedocs.io/en/latest/invar/allsitesQuickstart.html Note that while pixy provides some limited filtering expressions, VCF filtering can be complex.
+Thus, we recommend applying one of the several tools dedicated to performing such operations on VCFs, such as BCFtools: http://samtools.github.io/bcftools/bcftools.html

 .. note::
     When working with whole genome data, we suggest you generate *separate invariant sites VCFs for each chromosome*.
 This is to prevent